-Try to narrow down on the different recipes you enjoy and make note of what you need to have on hand for each meal.
+Try to narrow down to the different recipes you enjoy and make note of what you need to have on hand for each meal.
 Try to keep your pantry stocked with the most used items and only go to the store for fresh vegetables and other necessary items.

 This will help you when trying to make your meals from scratch.

 Locally owned stores and your farmer's markets are the best places to get food.
 In some areas, the farmers offer a CSA program.
 This is a great opportunity to either pick up your veggies each week or have them delivered.
 Each CSA has different rules so be sure to check into your local CSA.

 A lot of times if you buy in bulk from your farmer's market they'll give you a really great discount on produce.
 This is really great for when you're canning.
 Be sure to stock up on things you use throughout the year and would normally buy at the grocery store.

 For us, that's tons of diced tomatoes.
 Rather than canning diced tomatoes though we just can whole tomatoes instead.
 It ends up working out the same for us and is the easiest.